Course

 Education tips may include:

-• Instruct patients to expect to bleed and cramping over the next 4-6 weeks
+• Instruct patients to expect to bleed and cramp over the next 4-6 weeks.
+Give detailed instructions on how much bleeding to expect and how much is abnormal.

-• Color of bleeding changing from red to pink to brown
+• The color of the bleed changes from red to pink to brown

-Staff education is a major piece to the puzzle in providing efficient and effective postpartum hemorrhage management.
-Knowledge of postpartum hemorrhage risk factors will facilitate planning and readiness for these occurrences.
-Ensuring staff are familiar with hospital policy and procedure for postpartum hemorrhage, contents and accessing of uterotonic medications, treatment supplies, and hemorrhage cart with included contents enable prompt response for patients.
-Creating outlined scoring methods to implement interventions based on severity allows for objective data utilization to maintain patient clinical wellbeing.
+Staff education is vital in facilitating efficient and effective PPH management.
+Knowledge of PPH risk factors will facilitate planning and readiness for these occurrences.
+Ensuring staff are familiar with hospital policy and procedure for PPH and uterotonic medications, treatment supplies, and hemorrhage carts with included contents enables prompt patient response.
+Creating outlined scoring methods to implement interventions based on severity allows for objective data utilization to maintain patient clinical well-being.
 Having quarterly education and drills for staff ensures competency, teamwork, and communication during these high-stress events.

 Quiz Questions